 - Hoyas lose their leaves if the temperature is too cold at night or if they do not have enough light.
 Overwatering and underwatering can also cause the leaves to drop.

-- Hoya leaves can turn brown for the following reasons: Underwatering, low humidity, too much sunlight or high temperatures.
-If the stem is turning brown or black this is because of fungal diseased caused by overwatering.
+- Hoya leaves can turn brown for the following reasons: Underwatering, low humidity, too much sunlight, or high temperatures.
+If the stem is turning brown or black this is because of fungal diseases caused by overwatering.

-- Hoya leaves wrinkle if the humidity is too low.
-The humidity indoors is significantly lower then their native tropical habitat.
+- Hoya leaves wrinkles if the humidity is too low.
+The humidity indoors is significantly lower than in their native tropical habitat.
 Mist the leaves to prevent them from wrinkling.

-- To revive a dying hoya recreate some of the conditions of its native environment by increasing the humidity maintain warm temperatures, locate the hoya in bright indirect light and only water the the top 2 inches of the soil feel dry.
+- To revive a dying hoya recreate some of the conditions of its native environment by increasing the humidity, maintaining warm temperatures, locating the hoya in bright indirect light, and only watering the top 2 inches of the soil starts to feel dry.